nunet/device-management-service/docs/restricted_network.md

 # Creating a Restricted Network

-In NuNet's p2p network, all nodes share the same underlying network infrastructure for communication.
+By default, in NuNet's p2p network, all nodes share the same underlying network infrastructure for communication.

 However, the capability system acts as an access control layer that determines which peers can invoke specific behaviors (e.g.: deploying an allocation) on other peers.